Dog Training - Essential Life Skills

 Want a dog who doesn’t jump all over your guests, and won’t try to steal your dinner off your plate?
 A dog who comes when called and doesn’t take you for a walk?
 And a dog who’s happy at the vets and the groomers?
 Then our Essentials Life Skills class is for you.

-It’s designed for friendly adolescent and adult dogs who could use some help polishing up their manners.
-We teach the basic behaviors using fun exercises and games so that you can have a dog who is truly a joy to live with!
+This class is designed for friendly adolescent and adult dogs who could use some help polishing up their manners.
+We teach the basic behaviours using fun exercises and games so that you can have a dog who is truly a joy to live with!
 We’ll also show you how to teach your dog a trick or two to impress your friends.

 - All about gear: front clip harnesses, muzzles, haltis

-- Life situations: going to the vets, groomers, leaving your dog, crating your dog.
+- Life situations: going to the vet or groomer, leaving your dog, crating your dog, body handling

 - And a fun outlook because we’re all about making training fun for everyone!